-This chapter describes information about computer network maintainance and configuration.
+This chapter describes directions and notes about computer network maintainance and configuration.
 We welcome all suggestions for refining a replenishing of this topic.

-and can be launched, for example, from the command prompt.
+and can be launched, for example, from the command line.
 If launched without any parameter, or with /?

 parameter, then the optional help is displayed.